A 3/2-approximation algorithm for the Student-Project Allocation problem: -approximation algorithm correctness proofs

 \end{enumerate} \end{enumerate}

 \item Students $s_i$ and $s_{i'}$ are both assigned to the same project $p_j$ in $M_{opt}$ and $s_i$ is assigned to project $p_{j'}$ in $M$.
 Both $p_j$ and $p_{j'}$ are offered by lecturer $l_k$.
-Since $s_{i'}$ is unassigned in $M$, we know that $s_{i'}$ has to have applied to $p_j$ during the algorithm's execution, but this directly contradicts Proposition \ref{th:stable_SPA_S_alt_3_p_j_never_applied}. \item Students $s_i$ and $s_{i'}$ are assigned to $p_j$ and $p_{j''}$ in $M_{opt}$ and $s_i$ is assigned to $p_{j'}$ in $M$.
+Since $s_{i'}$ is unassigned in $M$, we know that $s_{i'}$ has to have applied to $p_j$ during the algorithm's execution, but this directly contradicts Proposition \ref{th:stable_SPA_S_alt_3_p_j_never_applied}. \item Students $s_i$ and $s_{i'}$ are assigned to $p_j$ and $p_{j''}$ in $M_{opt}$ respectively, and $s_i$ is assigned to $p_{j'}$ in $M$.
 Lecturer $l_k$ offers $p_j$, $p_{j'}$ and $p_{j''}$.
-By Proposition \ref{th:stable_SPA_S_alt_p_j_undersubscribed} $p_{j''}$ is undersubscribed in $M$ since lecturer clone $l^{c,2}$ in Figure \ref{SPASTpossiblecomps}\ref{SPASTpossiblecomps_6desc} has two edges corresponding to different projects in $M$ and $M_{opt}$.
-We know that $l_k$ is undersubscribed in $M$ by Proposition \ref{th:stable_SPA_S_alt_3_p_j_never_applied} and so $p_{j''}$ must also be fully available.
+By Proposition \ref{th:stable_SPA_S_alt_p_j_undersubscribed}, $p_{j''}$ is undersubscribed in $M$ since lecturer clone $l^{c,2}$ in Figure \ref{SPASTpossiblecomps_6} is connected to an edge in $M'_{opt}$ corresponding to $p_{j''}$ and an edge in $M'$ corresponding to $p_{j'}$.
+We know that $l_k$ is undersubscribed in $M$ since $l^{c,1}$ is not assigned in $M'$, and so $p_{j''}$ must be fully available.
 By Proposition \ref{th:stable_SPA_S_propfullyavailable} we know that $p_{j''}$ has always been fully available during the algorithm's execution.
 Since $s_{i'}$ is unassigned in $M$ they must have applied to $p_{j''}$ during the course of the algorithm.
 But as $p_{j''}$ has always been fully available this must have been accepted.
-As we end up with $s_{i'}$ being unassigned it must also be the case that $l_k$ rejects pair $(s_{i'},p_{j''})$ but we know that $p_{j''}$ is always fully available and so this cannot have happened, a contradiction. \item Students $s_i$ and $s_{i'}$ are assigned to $p_j$ and $p_{j'}$ in $M_{opt}$ and $s_i$ is assigned to $p_{j'}$ in $M$.
+As we end up with $s_{i'}$ being unassigned it must also be the case that $l_k$ rejects pair $(s_{i'},p_{j''})$ but we know that $p_{j''}$ is always fully available and so this cannot have happened, a contradiction. \item Students $s_i$ and $s_{i'}$ are assigned to $p_j$ and $p_{j'}$ in $M_{opt}$ respectively, and $s_i$ is assigned to $p_{j'}$ in $M$.
 Lecturers $l_k$ and $l_{k'}$ offer projects $p_j$ and $p_{j'}$, respectively.
 Identical arguments to those found in Case \ref{SPA_3_aug_3_2_a}\ref{SPA_3_aug_3_2_ai} and \ref{SPA_3_aug_3_2_a}\ref{SPA_3_aug_3_2_aii} can be used to show a contradiction.
-Similarly, identical arguments to those found in Case \ref{SPA_3_aug_3_2_a}\ref{SPA_3_aug_3_2_aiii} can also be used to show a contradiction, but exchanging $l_k$ for $l_{k'}$. \item Students $s_i$ and $s_{i'}$ are both assigned to project $p_j$ in $M_{opt}$ and $s_i$ is assigned to project $p_{j'}$ in $M$.
-Projects $p_j$ and $p_{j'}$ are offered by lecturers $l_k$ and $l_{k'}$ respectively.
-Using identical arguments to Case \ref{SPA_3_aug_3_2_b}, as student $s_{i'}$ is unassigned in $M$, they must have applied to $p_j$ during the algorithm's execution, but this contradicts Proposition \ref{th:stable_SPA_S_alt_3_p_j_never_applied}. \item Students $s_i$ and $s_{i'}$ are assigned to $p_j$ and $p_{j''}$ in $M_{opt}$ and $s_i$ is assigned to $p_{j'}$ in $M$.
-Lecturer $l_k$ offers project $p_j$, whereas $l_{k'}$ offer projects $p_{j'}$ and $p_{j''}$.
+Similarly, identical arguments to those found in Case \ref{SPA_3_aug_3_2_a}\ref{SPA_3_aug_3_2_aiii} can also be used to show a contradiction, but exchanging $l_k$ for $l_{k'}$. \item Students $s_i$ and $s_{i'}$ are assigned to $p_j$ and $p_{j''}$ in $M_{opt}$ respectively, and $s_i$ is assigned to $p_{j'}$ in $M$.
+Lecturer $l_k$ offers project $p_j$, whereas $l_{k'}$ offers projects $p_{j'}$ and $p_{j''}$.
 We consider the following $3$ sub-cases.